Spin and Obliquity Evolution of Hot Jupiter Hosts from Resonance Locks: Abstract

 \section{Abstract}

 When a hot Jupiter orbits a star whose effective temperature exceeds $\sim$6100 K, its orbit normal tends to be misaligned with the stellar spin axis.
-Cooler stars have smaller obliquities.
-The latter may have been damped by hot Jupiters in resonance lock with axisymmetric stellar gravity modes (azimuthal number $m=0$), as has been recently recognized.
+Cooler stars typically have smaller obliquities, which may have been damped by hot Jupiters in resonance lock with axisymmetric stellar gravity modes (azimuthal number $m=0$).
 Here we allow for resonance locks with non-axisymmetric modes, which affect both stellar obliquity and spin frequency.
 Obliquities damp for all modes ($-2 \leq m \leq 2$).
 Stars spin up for $m > 0$, and spin down for $m < 0$.
 We carry out a population synthesis that assumes hot Jupiters form misaligned around both cool and hot stars, and subsequently lock onto modes whose $m$-values yield the highest mode energies for given starting obliquities.
 Core hydrogen burning enables hot Jupiters to torque low-mass stars, but not high-mass stars, into spin-orbit alignment.
 Resonance locking plus stellar spin-down from magnetic braking largely reproduces observed obliquities and stellar rotation rates and how they trend with stellar effective temperature and orbital separation.
+The possible suppression of resonance locking by non-linear dissipation of gravity waves remains an outstanding issue.

 \keywords{}